danielvarela/2D_protein_AI/README.md

 ### Individuals

-Each individual is encoded as an 1D array of $$n * {L, D, U, R}$$, where n is the total number of connections between the amino acid sequence.
+Each individual is encoded as an 1D array of `n * {L, D, U, R}`, where n is the total number of connections between the amino acid sequence.
 By this way, we encode each sequence move as the minimum of its four possible moves.

 ### Fitness